 For many years Julie has worked to integrate the healing powers of yoga with her Western medical knowledge.
 She has created a unique teaching style and teaches workshops, including "Anatomy Awareness in Asana" and "Yoga for Physical Therapists," throughout the U.S., Canada and in Europe.
 You can also see more of her work in the Yoga Journal online, where she wrote the "Anatomy of a Yogi" column for 7 years.

-Yoga Philosophy and Meditation Teacher
+Yoga Philosophy Teacher